EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 It is suggested that you not do anything with annotations besides equality testing, or that you always typecheck the value as it defaults to None.

+### Expression Tags
+Any tag having a name that begins with an equals sign will be created with a getter that evaluates the name as an expression.
+You have access to time, math, random, re, and the kaithem object, plus the tag itself as 'tag', and anything else you put in tag.evalContext in code.

+#### the tv(n) function

+The tv function is used from within a tag expression.
+It returns the value of a numeric tag with the given name, and adds the tag to the list of source tags.

+The tag will re-eval the expression whenever a source tag has new data.

+Updating the config data via the interface will reset the list of source tags.

 ### Error Handling
 Errors in getters are logged, and the most recent value is used.
 Errors in setters are logged.